 DNA Testing is relevant in the following situations:

-- For peace of mind purposes only (DNA test without legal standing)
+- for peace of mind purposes only (DNA test without legal standing); and

 If you are not sure whether you can obtain a DNA test, then contact our experienced Family Law division.
 We can provide you with peace of mind advice, address your concerns and questions and if you choose, an action plan to ensure you navigate this emotionally stressful process as effectively as possible.